Leeds City Library: History

 A gallery for staff use was also created in the Tiled Hall where further book stock was shelved and work space was created for the typists from the cataloguing department.
 The ceiling and walls of the Tiled Hall were then hidden for nearly fifty years behind a false ceiling, bookcases and panelling.
-The Music Library was moved into the Tiled Hall space in 1998 but was only there until 1999, when the Central Library building closed for refurbishment and rewiring.
+The Music Library was moved into the Tiled Hall space in 1998 but was only there until 1999, when the City Library building closed for refurbishment and rewiring.
 The 1950s panelling and bookcases were removed, along with the false ceiling, to once more reveal the Tiled Hall and the inevitable damage caused by work done in the 1950s.

 The present restoration work has now fully restored the Tiled Hall to its original magnificence, after a £1.5 million refurbishment of the gallery and the adjacent Art Gallery.
 The renovation was completed in June 2007, including opening up the magnificent Victorian tiled hall (used as a café and bookshop) which links the gallery and the library.
 At first floor level there is direct access from the gallery to the Art Library.